What is Oak Wilt?

 3) DO Prune Correctly

 It is important to make pruning cuts outside the limb’s bark collar.
 Trees can’t seal over cuts too close to the trunk.
-Pruning cuts that damage the bark collar cause decay, creating a hole, which is an even bigger opportunity for oak wilt or other infestations to enter your tree.
+Pruning cuts that damage the bark collar cause decay, creating a hole in your tree.
+This is an even bigger opportunity for oak wilt or other infestations to enter your tree.

 Individual oak trees can be protected with fungicide injections.
 The tree must not have symptoms of oak wilt disease, and should be at least 100 feet away from any other infected tree.